 In honor of Dr. Joe L. Atkins and Marjorie Manney Atkins who both passed away in 2015, The Juanita Craft Foundation has established The Joseph & Marjorie Atkins Commemorative Symposium to be conducted annually in different venues across Texas.
-The inaugural symposium will be held this coming winter in Dallas addressing the topic of writing Juanita Craft, her contemporaries, and progenies into history.
+The inaugural symposium will be held this coming spring in Dallas addressing the topic of writing Juanita Craft, her contemporaries, and progenies into history.
 The organizers include Preservation Dallas, Southern Methodist University, East Texas Historical Association, Texas Historical Commission, and The Dolph Briscoe Center for American History.
-Please check back here October 15th 2017 for symposium details and registration.
+Please check back here December 15th 2017 for symposium details and registration.

 Dr. Atkins, born in Jefferson, Texas in 1936, was a graduate of Lincoln High School, University of Texas at El Paso (B.A.) and University of North Texas (M.A.).
 He was president of Juanita Craft’s South Dallas Youth Council from 1952-1954 and was the plaintiff in Atkins v.
 Matthews (1956) which desegregated North Texas State College (now University of North Texas).
 After service in the U.S. Army, he taught English and journalism in the Dallas Independent School District then served as field representative for the Texas State Teachers’ Association followed by a career in private business.
 Dr. Atkins was a congregant of Good Street Baptist Church.